rpede/tutorial-react-ci/README.md

     json-final-path: "./coverage/coverage-final.json"
 ```

-Stage the files and make sure the `coverage` folder isn't included.
+Stage the files (`git add -A`) and make sure that files the `coverage` folder
+isn't included (`git diff --cached`).

+If you see `coverage/coverage-final.json` or `coverage/coverage-summary.json` it
+means that you got something wrong with `.gitignore` file.
+You can unstage a file with `git restore --staged <file>`.

-Then commit and push.
+When done, commit and push.

+Wait for the workflow to complete.
 What are the coverage percentage?

 ## 6. Branch protection